affiliateforge/php-admitad-api/docs/source/index.rst

 ### Example

 For example, to get a list of coupons for a website, you first need to get an authorization token, and then use your token to get a list of coupons.
-The code for these requests will look like this:
+The code for these requests will look like this

 .. code-block:: php
     $api = new \Affiliateforge\PhpAdmitadApi\APIClient();